UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Related Work

 \subsection{Unified Understanding and Generation}

-Recent efforts in unifying understanding and generation tasks can be broadly categorized into two paradigms.
-The first paradigm integrates visual-language understanding with external generative models (\textit{e.g.,} diffusion models) to achieve multimodal generation \cite{wu2024next,dong2024dreamllm,jin2024unified,li2024mini,sun2024generative,ge2024seed,ge2025divot}.
-For instance, works like \cite{jin2024unified,li2024mini} leverage large language models (LLMs) for semantic comprehension while relying on diffusion models \cite{rombach2022high,podell2023sdxl} for high-quality image synthesis.
-The second paradigm focuses on optimizing a LLMs-based foundation models through next-token prediction objectives for both visual understanding and generation \cite{yu2023scaling,sun2023emu,zhoutransfusion,wu2024vila,fang2024puma,wu2025janus,chen2025janus}.
-For instance, Transfusion \cite{zhoutransfusion} unifies the processes of image understanding and image generation within a transformer.
-This approach not only inherits the strong comprehension ability of language models but also preserves the detailed information of images, achieving better controllable generation results in text-to-image.
-Despite their success, these frameworks predominantly address visual-text scenarios, leveraging understanding for speech generation is unexplored.
-In contrast to prior works, we present the first unified framework that bridges visual understanding and speech generation.
+Recent advances in unifying understanding and generation tasks fall into two main paradigms.
+The first integrates visual-language understanding with external generative models (\textit{e.g.,} diffusion models) for multimodal generation \cite{wu2024next,dong2024dreamllm,jin2024unified,li2024mini,sun2024generative,ge2024seed,ge2025divot}.
+For example, \cite{jin2024unified,li2024mini} utilize large language models (LLMs) for semantic understanding and diffusion models \cite{rombach2022high,podell2023sdxl} for high-fidelity image synthesis.
+The second paradigm trains LLM-based foundation models via next-token prediction for both vision understanding and generation \cite{yu2023scaling,sun2023emu,zhoutransfusion,wu2024vila,fang2024puma,wu2025janus,chen2025janus}.
+Transfusion \cite{zhoutransfusion}, for instance, unifies image understanding and generation within a single transformer, enabling controllable text-to-image synthesis by preserving visual details.
+However, existing approaches mainly focus on visual-text settings, leaving visual-to-speech generation underexplored.
+In this work, we introduce the first unified framework that bridges visual understanding and speech generation.